Vicky Martin, please introduce yourself

-I like the work of many photographers in different genres but I particularly like the work of Edward Steichen, Cindy Sherman and Gregory Crewdson.
+I like the work of many photographers in different genres but I particularly like the work of Edward Steichen, Cindy Sherman, and Gregory Crewdson.

-Why do you work in black and white / color?
+Why do you work in black and white/color?

 How do you prepare for a photo?

-What is your technique and the creation process?
+What are your technique and creative process?

 Which projects would you like to tackle?

-I have a project in mind that would involve quite grand locations but would require a big budget too so that will remain in the idea stage for now, but I am currently working on a new series of portraits with a cinema inspired brief.
+I have a project in mind that would involve quite grand locations but would require a big budget too so that will remain in the idea stage for now, but I am currently working on a new series of portraits with a cinema-inspired brief.

 What do you do in your life besides photography?

-I love to travel, which invariably involves photography and l enjoy watching films especially the classics, and enjoy reading, I find inspiration for my work in all the things I enjoy!
+I love to travel, which invariably involves photography and l enjoy watching films especially the classics and enjoy reading, I find inspiration for my work in all the things I enjoy!
 I guess you could say that I eat, sleep and breathe photography!